gee-community/qgis-earthengine-plugin/docs/catalog.md

 | Provider | Limits results to a specific dataset provider. |
 | Category | Limits results to a catalog category or thematic group. |

 The results table shows the dataset title, type, source, provider, category, and date range.
-Click a column heading to sort the table.
+To keep QGIS responsive, broad searches render the first matching results instead of filling the table with every loaded dataset.
+Click a column heading to sort the visible table rows.

 ## View dataset details